syncfusion-content/fileformat-docs/File-Formats/XlsIO/Migrate-from-Office-Automation-to-Syncfusion-XlsIO/Use-Formulas-in-Excel.md

 ---
 title: Use Formulas in Excel | Syncfusion
-description: This page shows how to use formulas or functions (predefined formulas) in Excel
+description: Explains with an example on how to use formulas or functions (predefined formulas) in Excel using Interop and XlsIO.
 platform: file-formats
 control: XlsIO
 documentation: UG